samuelmeuli/samuelmeuli.com/content/blog/2019-04-07-packaging-and-publishing-an-electron-app.md

 });
 ```

-If you're using GitHub Releases for distributing your app (explained later in this guide), that's all the configuration you need for the auto updater to work!
+If you're using GitHub Releases for distributing your app (explained later in this guide), that's all the configuration you need for the auto-updater to work!

 ### Code Signing

-For auto updating to work on macOS, your code needs to be signed:
+For auto-updating to work on macOS, your code needs to be signed:

 1. To obtain code signing certificates, you need to be enrolled in the [Apple Developer Program](https://developer.apple.com/programs) (costs annually).
 2. Install [Xcode](https://developer.apple.com/xcode) if necessary.